-- The work of river predominantly becomes transportation of the eroded materials from the upper course (little deposition too).
+- The work of the river predominantly becomes transportation of the eroded materials from the upper course (little deposition too).

-- Landforms like alluvial fans, piedmont alluvial plains, meanders etc. can be seen at this stage.
+- Landforms like alluvial fans, piedmont alluvial plains, meanders, etc. can be seen at this stage.

 Lower Course/ Stage of Old (Deposition dominates):

-- The river starts to flow through a broad, level plain with heavy debris brought down from upper and middle courses.
+- The river starts to flow through a broad, level plain with heavy debris brought down from the upper and middle courses.